 Guidelines for sprint retrospectives:

-Three principle questions are asked in the run review:
+Three principal questions are asked in the run review:

 - What went well amid the sprint?